The best gaming keyboards of 2024

 Logitech's G512 is a pro-tier mechanical budget keyboard, and it's not likely to be beaten.
 We were blown away by its excellent features, switches and G-Hub software capability when we reviewed the keyboard, and still is to this day.

 Whatever your need, whatever your budget, the Logitech G512 SE is going to exceed expectations.
-Don't miss out on the chance to pick one up.
+Don't miss out on the chance to pick one up, but if you're still not convinced, read the full review here.

 Pros